johanhaleby/lab-service-registry/README.md

 Deployment
 ----------
 The project contains Heroku configurations in the files `system.properties` and `Procfile`.
-How ever you need to add two properties pointing out the AMQP and MongoDB URL's.
+However you need to [add two properties](https://toolbelt.heroku.com/) pointing out the AMQP and MongoDB URL's.

 ```bash
 heroku config:set AMQP_URL="<amqp_url>"